- Dazzling… Dazzling Cafe

 Things to do on Tung Ping Chau

-As said before, the star attraction of Tung Ping Chau are the rock formation.
-The sandstones are over 6.5 million years old, formed back when Hong Kong was underneath the ocean and layers of sediments sank to the bottom.
+As said before, the star attraction of Tung Ping Chau is the rock formations.
+The sandstones were formed during early Tertiary when Hong Kong was underneath the ocean and layers of sediments sank to the bottom.
 The rocks were lithified, tilted, uplifted and eroded to their present shapes.

 Kang Lau Shek